 Art & Design

-This striking modern museum is dedicated to the life and work of ukiyo-e woodblock print master Hokusai, the man responsible for the iconic "Great Wave" and "36 Views of Mt.
-Fuji."
-The permanent collection is enhanced by rotating exhibitions which showcase some of Hokusai's most famous works.
+This modern museum is dedicated to the life and work of ukiyo-e woodblock print master Hokusai, the man responsible for the series "Thirty-six Views of Mount Fuji," including the iconic “Under the Wave off Kanagawa.”
+At the AURORA (permanent exhibition room), enjoy an in-depth introduction to Hokusai's life and famous works through life-size high-resolution replicas.
 A model of Hokusai's art studio, complete with figures of the man himself and his daughter, is a fascinating peek into the world of this artistic icon.

 How to Get There